 Life Cycle and Benefits of Bird’s Nest Fungi

-Bird’s nest fungi in gardens catch rain or irrigation water in the little fruiting cups, which are about ¼ inch (.5 cm.) in diameter.
-The splash of the water ejects the peridioles 3 to 4 feet (1-1.3 m.), hopefully into hospitable terrain.
-They have a sticky membrane which catches onto a plant stalk, side of the house or whatever is nearby and adhere.
+Bird’s nest fungi in gardens catch rain or irrigation water in the little fruiting cups, which are about ¼ inch (0.5 cm.) in diameter.
+The splash of the water ejects the peridioles 3 to 4 feet (1 m.), hopefully into hospitable terrain.
+They have a sticky membrane that catches onto a plant stalk, side of the house, or whatever is nearby and adhere.
 Once the peridiole dries, it releases the spore.

 Getting Rid of Bird’s Nest Fungus

 The fungus doesn’t harm any living plants or organisms and assists in the important cycle of soil renewal.
 For this reason, getting rid of bird’s nest fungus is not necessary for the health of your garden.
 However, if the sticky fruiting bodies adhere to siding or other items, they can be difficult to remove.
 In this case, bird’s nest fungus control should consist of repelling tactics.